ramseyjonah114/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute stress and ensure your projects stay on track.
 Break down your tasks into smaller, manageable steps, set deadlines for each step, then allocate time during your working day to complete them.
 Using task management tools, such as Trello or Asana, can help keep you organized and on top of your to-do list.

+# 2024-01-02
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Always keep simplicity and clarity in mind as you iterate and improve your software."

+In more detail, this quote emphasizes that trying to optimize code too early can lead to unnecessary complexity, bugs, and harder maintenance.
+Instead, a programmer should aim for good design, solid architecture, and clear algorithms initially.
+Once the application is functional and performance bottlenecks are identified through profiling, targeted optimizations can then be made.
+This approach helps ensure that time and effort are invested wisely, leading to better overall software quality and efficiency.